Kubernetes on AWS Resources

 Kiam is based on agent-server architecture.

-• Kiam Agent: This is the process that would typically be deployed as a DaemonSet to ensure that pods have no access to the AWS Metadata API.
-Instead, the Kiam agent runs an HTTP proxy which intercepts credentials requests and passes on everything else.
+• Kiam Agent: This process would typically be deployed as a DaemonSet to ensure that pods have no access to the AWS Metadata API.
+Instead, the Kiam agent runs an HTTP proxy that intercepts credentials requests and passes on everything else.

-• Kiam Server: This process is responsible for connecting the Kubernetes API servers to watch pods, and for communicating with AWS Security Token Service (STS) to request credentials.
+• Kiam Server: This process is responsible for connecting the Kubernetes API servers to watch pods and communicating with the AWS Security Token Service (STS) to request credentials.
 It also maintains a cache of credentials for roles currently in use by running pods, ensuring that credentials are refreshed every few minutes and stored before the pods need them.

 Implementation

-Similar to Kube2iam, in order for a pod to get credentials for any IAM role, that role should be specified as an annotation in the deployment manifest.
+Similar to Kube2iam, a pod must get credentials for any IAM role by specifying it as an annotation in the deployment manifest.
 Additionally, you need to specify which IAM roles can be allocated inside a particular namespace using appropriate annotations.
-This enhances security and lets you fine tune control of IAM roles.
+This enhances security and lets you fine-tune control of IAM roles.

 Creating and Attaching IAM Roles